-- 1. Students must earn a minimum of 60 semester credits must be earned with a minimum grade point average of 2.00 for all coursework. - 2.
-Students must earn a minimum of 20 semester credits with 40 grade points (2.0 grade point average) must be earned at Montana State University Billings. (see page 47)
+1. Students must earn a minimum of 60 semester credits must be earned with a minimum grade point average of 2.00 for all coursework.

-- 3. Students must earn a minimum grade point average of 2.00 in (a) all college work to be applied toward the degree for which credits and grades have been received, and in (b) all courses completed with credits and grades at Montana State University Billings and applied toward the degree. - 4.
+- Students must earn a minimum of 20 semester credits with 40 grade points (2.0 grade point average) must be earned at Montana State University Billings. (see page 46) - 3.
+Students must earn a minimum grade point average of 2.00 in (a) all college work to be applied toward the degree for which credits and grades have been received, and in (b) all courses completed with credits and grades at Montana State University Billings and applied toward the degree. - 4.
 Students may elect a maximum of 16 semester credits on the Pass/No Pass option in lieu of regular course grades. - 5.
 Students seeking an associate degree must satisfy the following general education requirements:

-General Education Category Credits I. Global Academic Skills A. Mathematics......3 C. Communication & Information Literacy......3 II.
-Natural Sciences (7 credits total) A. Life Sciences ......3-4 B. Physical Sciences ......3-4 III.
-Social Sciences and History A. Social Sciences......3 B. History......3 IV.
-Cultural Diversity......3 V. Arts & Humanities Total......31 Electives Selected in consultation with advisor ......29
+General Education Category Credits I. Global Academic Skills

+A. Mathematics

+B. English3

+C. Communication & Information Literacy3

+II.
+Natural Sciences (7 credits total)

+A. Life Sciences

+B. Physical Sciences

+III.
+Social Sciences and History

+A. Social Sciences

+B. History3

+IV.
+Cultural Diversity

+V. Arts & Humanities

+A. Fine Arts

+B. Humanities

+Total

+Electives

+Total minimum credits required ......60